peterberr/peterberr.github.io/_pages/research.md

 My research to date has three main themes:
  - Life Cycle Analysis of energy systems
- - Sources and drivers of energy demand and emissions, and decarbonisation pathways for residential buidling in the United States
+ - Sources and drivers of energy demand and emissions, and decarbonisation pathways for residential buidlings
  - Integrated analysis of energy and emissions from buildings and transport sectors, connected by their joint dependence on urban form.

 Further information on each research theme can be found in the [Projects](https://peterberr.github.io/projects/) and [Publications](https://peterberr.github.io/publications/) pages